BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 ----

 # 5.Resources
-[Open Refine Manual](https://docs.openrefine.org/): The OpneRefine manual is intended to walk you through every aspect of installing and using OpenRefine 3.5, including every interface function and feature.
+[Open Refine Manual](https://docs.openrefine.org/): The Open Refine manual is intended to walk you through every aspect of installing and using OpenRefine 3.5, including every interface function and feature.

 ----